+Part of the budgeting process is to calculate your income.
 Income is money you receive regardless of how it is given to you.
 It can be from wages, interest earned, dividends paid, capital gains from the sale of assets, income from rental units, cash for babysitting, and more.

 There are different types of income and are treated differently by creditors, lenders, and government agencies.
 But for the purpose of this article, we want you to think about all the money that comes into your life.
+Understanding your income sources is one of the starting points towards creating a budget.

 Start with an income source list

 Create a list of all your income sources such as wages from work, interest income savings, dividend income from investments, capital gains from stock trading, rental income, side gigs, and more.
-Some of these income sources are paid weekly, biweekly, monthly, quarterly and annually.
+Some of these income sources are paid weekly, biweekly, monthly, quarterly, and annually.
 Don’t include unexpected money such as rebates or tax refunds.

 - Take a piece of paper and draw a line right in the middle